-There’s many different treatment styles that include overlapping or staggered appointment booking.
+There are many different treatment styles that include overlapping or staggered appointment booking.
 These can occur in widely varied and unique ways, so we’ll offer some of the most common scenarios below, but it’s always good to test them out with your online booking once you have everything set up to ensure that the settings work for your practice.

 Scenario 1: Staggered appointments.
 You work across 2 rooms or in a shared space and have the clients come in for offset start times.
 You want to visualize the entire appointment time and need initial assessments completely blocked for one-on-one time with no overlap from the previous appointment.

 Scenario 2: Staggered appointments.
 You work across 2 rooms or in a shared space and have the clients come in for offset start times.
 You don’t mind having a subsequent visit finishing up while you begin an initial assessment.

 Scenario 1: Staggered Appointments Booked in 2 Rooms

 You can definitely set this up using Rooms in Jane.
 How you use rooms in Jane will depend on whether or not you are sharing the space with other staff members and competing for the use of that space.
 If it’s just you using the space, setting up Rooms will suffice, however, if you are competing with other staff members for the use of rooms within your practice, you will need to set up your Rooms as Resources.

 Setting up Rooms as Resources in Jane can get tricky so we always recommend that you reach out to us so that we can help you to create the best solution for your practice.
 You can always contact us at firstname.lastname@example.org or by calling 1-844-310-5263 (JANE).

 Note: To set up your Rooms, you’ll need to be logged in as a user with Full Access and have “Advanced Scheduling” turned on from the Schedule Settings tab under the clinic Settings area.

 Step 1: Create Rooms First, go to Settings > Room Scheduling and create your 2 rooms.